Rebecca Bennett, Director at The Solid Bar Company tells us about formulating anhydrous personal care products.

 Tell us about you, your career, how you founded The Solid Bar.

 Rebecca Bennett: We came across the idea of The Solid Bar Company whilst crossing the Atlantic on a 36ft yacht.
-We lost our engine halfway across and floated for ten days, and during this time and the time afterward living on the boat for almost three years in the Eastern Caribbean, we came up with the idea for water-less spill-free eco personal care products that were not available on the market.
+We lost our engine halfway across and floated for ten days, and during this time and the time afterwards living on the boat for almost three years in the Eastern Caribbean, we came up with the idea for water-less spill-free eco personal care products that were not available on the market.

 How does The Solid Bar innovate?

-Rebecca Bennett: We have spent many years formulating anhydrous personal care products that are vegan, biodegradable, plastic-free, and palm oil-free that work really well, that don’t compromise on luxury, and still remain competitively priced.
+Rebecca Bennett: We have spent many years formulating anhydrous personal care products that are vegan, biodegradable, plastic-free, and palm oil-free that work really well, that doesn’t compromise on luxury, and still remain competitively priced.
 Our first product was our repellent bar in the Caribbean, then our hair care bars, and it has grown from there.

 It has taken a lot of energy and chemistry (perhaps if we had known just how much we wouldn’t have done it!), but now we constantly develop our range to be as forward-thinking as possible for our consumers, as well as remaining eco and sustainable.